2011–12 NHL season: Salary cap

-On June 23, 2011, the NHL announced that the salary cap would be increased by $4.9 million.
-As a result, the new salary cap ceiling was set at $64.3 million while the salary cap floor was $48.3 million.
+On June 23, 2011, the NHL announced that the salary cap would be increased by US$4.9 million.
+As a result, the new salary cap ceiling was set at US$64.3 million while the salary cap floor was US$48.3 million.

+Entry draft

+The 2011 NHL entry draft was held on June 24–25, 2011, at the Xcel Energy Center in Saint Paul, Minnesota.
+Ryan Nugent-Hopkins was selected first overall by the Edmonton Oilers.

 Uniform changes

 Several teams announced plans to change their uniforms in the 2011–12 season.

 The Edmonton Oilers unveiled a new away uniform parallel to their "retro" home uniform used from 1979 to 1996.
 They retained the navy blue, copper and red uniforms as their alternates.

 The Nashville Predators unveiled new home and away uniforms on June 22, complete with the updated saber-toothed cat logo.
 Their use of gold as the home colors marked the first time since 1988 that an NHL team wore gold in their home uniforms.

 The Florida Panthers made minor changes to their home uniform, using red as the primary and relegating navy blue as a trim color.

 The Los Angeles Kings returned to the silver and black motif they used from 1988 to 1998, by designating their alternate home black and silver uniform as a regular uniform and unveiling a new white away uniform with black and silver trim.
 The purple and black uniform were retained as an alternate uniform.

 The Ottawa Senators unveiled a new alternate home uniform based on the original Senators barber pole design.
 The uniform does not use the Roman centurion logo, instead using an outlined "O" on stripes.
-The Senators' uniform will also have an All-Star Game patch.
+The Senators' uniform also had an All-Star Game patch.

 The Pittsburgh Penguins promoted their dark blue uniforms, worn during the 2011 NHL Winter Classic, as the home alternates, replacing the 2008 NHL Winter Classic alternates.

 The Tampa Bay Lightning unveiled new home and road uniforms, featuring the simplified lightning logo.
 Originally the uniforms were simply blue and white, but by popular demand, black was added as a trim color to the uniform numbers, and added the lightning bolt to the pants.
 The "Bolts" alternate home uniform was retained.